microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_monitoring_servers/_index.md

     ![Screenshot of the Data Collection Rules](./img/04.png)

 - Click on the DCR.
-You will see the data sources collected ant the Azure Arc-enabled servers associated to this DCR:
+You will see the data sources collected ant the Azure Arc-enabled servers associated with this DCR:

     ![Screenshot of the DCR - Data sources](./img/05.png)